Esri/react-arcgis/readme.md

 )
 ```

-These properties bind directly to the available properties on the [ArcGIS API constructors](https://developers.arcgis.com/javascript/latest/api-reference/index.html):
+These properties passed directly to the available properties on the corresponding [ArcGIS API classes](https://developers.arcgis.com/javascript/latest/api-reference/index.html):

 ```js
 import * as React from 'react';